RallyTechServices/portfolio-item-self-sufficiency/README.md

 The minimum desired self-sufficiency threshold can be configured using an app setting.
 By default this is 80%.

-Portfolio items outside the current project hierarchy are highlighted to help identify an item not owned

 ### First Load

 If you've just downloaded this from github and you want to do development,